 "Mission: Impossible The Television Scores" on the La-La Land label, is a SIX-disc box set of soundtrack music from the series that ran from 1966-1973.
 Produced by Jon Burlingame (who also produced the fantastic "Man From U.N.C.L.E."
 CDs, Wild Wild West CDs and wrote "The Music Of James Bond"), this collection is every bit as fantastic as you'd imagine!

-"Mission Impossible" (1996) hit the big screens with Tom Cruise as M.I. agent Ethan Hunt.
+"MISSION: IMPOSSIBLE" (1996) hit the big screens with Tom Cruise as M.I. agent Ethan Hunt.
 For some reason they made Jim Phelps the bad guy, but at least we got some more music.
 First the pop "soundtrack, worthwhile only for a couple of versions of the theme, and then the score by Danny Elfman.
-A noisy action score with the Schifrin theme thrown in.
+A nice action score with the Schifrin theme thrown in.
+La-La Land Records has released a remastered and expanded 2 CD set of the score with more than 20 minutes of unreleased music making it the one to get.
 (There is a bootleg of a rejected, not very exciting Alan Sylvestri score floating around if you do some hunting).

-Hans Zimmer took over for "Mission Impossible 2" (2000) giving us a nice action score with some beautiful guitar music to listen to while suffering through the movie.
+"Mission Impossible 2" (2000) gave us a us a nice action score by Hans Zimmer with some beautiful guitar music to listen to while suffering through the movie.

-"Mission Impossible 3" (2006) was pretty good and so was the Michael Giacchino score which used the theme nicely (which is really all that matters).
+"Mission Impossible 3" (2006) was pretty good and the Michael Giacchino score which used the theme nicely was great!

 "I Spy" (1965-1968), starring Robert Culp and Bill Cosby had an original score for each of its 82 episodes.
 Two-thirds composed by Earle Hagen, and one-third by Hugo Friedhofer.
 Hagen himself produced and recorded the first LP on the Warner Bros. label in 1966 and Capitol produced the second one in 1968.
 They each have different arrangements of the I Spy theme and a couple of tracks are the same tune with different arrangements and titles.
 Most importantly, they're BOTH ON CD!